SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 ## What are the goals of a technical interview?

-If a technical interview goes well, you’ll have a new teammate who can contribute to both your code and your team’s culture.
+If a technical interview goes well, you’ll have a new teammate who can contribute to both your code and your team/org culture.

 I would argue that an additional goal of a technical interview is to ensure that the team doesn’t move backwards in any significant way.
 By this, I mean that if you don’t optimize for the whole experience of your team, you could wind up with someone who improves your codebase but at the cost of demoralizing your whole team.

 ## Your Overall Approach

 * **You should be rooting for the interviewee**.
 You should want them to succeed.
 There is no point to running your interview process like a gauntlet that someone has to get through.
 That’s just hazing.
 You should believe that this person has the potential to add something to your team.
-If you don’t, don’t schedule the interview.
+If you don’t, don’t schedule the interview, or figure out a less costly way to determine that.
 * **You are showcasing your company's values**.
 You should be introducing them to your org's culture by living it.
 You want to make sure the employee thinks they’ll have a great environment.
-What better way to do that than to...give them a great environment from the interview onward.
+What better way to do that than to...give them a great environment from the interview onward?

 ## Think: what kind of person are you looking for?